Ben-dingo/4806project/README.md

 that the course is offered in yet, so the search will show all the courses (if there were multiple over multiple years).
 The next steps we must take are essentially to complete all the missing features that are mentioned previously.
 Currently we only have one test that is quite complex, so for the next milestone we should implement many smaller tests and also test all the features that will be implemented.
+Lastly, we need to implement the ability to export the results as a CSV file.